jeragilo/jeragilo/README.md

 ---

-## What I Build

-I don’t build isolated models or one-off demos.
-I build **systems**.

-That includes:
-- Machine learning systems designed with **performance, noise, and deployment constraints** in mind
-- High-performance and parallel software where **hardware, memory, and communication matter**
-- Cloud-native and distributed systems that are **observable, reproducible, and secure**
-- Research platforms that emphasize **negative results, limits, and failure modes**, not just success cases

-My work is guided by a consistent philosophy:

-**Measure first.
-Reason from data.
-Design for scale.**

----

 ## Selected Work (Explained)

 Rather than listing repositories, the sections below describe the **systems I’ve built and the problems they address**.
 Each system is backed by one or more repositories.